mpld3/mpld3/doc/faq.rst

   We keep a list of unsupported features at https://github.com/jakevdp/mpld3/wiki#mpld3-missing-features.
 If you find something missing that's not on that list, please feel free to add it.

+- **Can I use mpld3 without matplotlib?**

+  Yes!
+The client-side interface of mpld3 is a pure javascript library, which builds figures based on a well-defined JSON specification.
+This specification was designed with matplotlib in mind, but there's nothing stopping you from generating the JSON from another source, or even editing it by hand.
+Unfortunately, at the moment, this JSON spec is not well-documented, but we hope to address that in the future.

 IPython Notebook
 ----------------